opentok/broadcast-sample-app/README.md

 ```

-When the broadcast is over, the `endBroadcast()` method in host.js submits a request to the [OpenTok HLS Broadcast REST](https://tokbox.com/developer/rest/) `/broadcast/end` endpoint in order to end the session.
+When the broadcast is over, the `endBroadcast()` method in host.js submits a request to the server, which invokes the [OpenTok Broadcast API](https://tokbox.com/developer/rest/) `/broadcast/end` endpoint, which terminates the CDN stream.
 This is a recommended best practice, as the default is that broadcasts remain active until a 120-minute timeout period has completed.